soren42/BungieNetPlatform/wiki-docs/v2/schemas/Destiny-Entities-Items-DestinyItemObjectivesComponent.md

 <span class="wiki-builder">This page was generated with Wiki Builder.
 Do not change the format!</span>

 ## Info
 Items can have objectives and progression.
-When you request this block, you will obtaininformation about any Objectives and progression tied to this item.
+When you request this block, you will obtain information about any Objectives and progression tied to this item.

 ## Schema
 * **Schema Type:** Class